 Impact can be broadly defined as the contribution that research makes to society and the economy

 We have developed this tool to help you plan your approach to creating impact from your research.
-The tool can be used to help write a Pathways to Impact plan for an RCUK grant, or for more general impact planning.
+The tool can be used to help plan impact activity as part of a grant application or for more general impact planning.

 First take some time to reflect on what you personally want to achieve through your research.
 Are you motivated to bring about change in the world, and what could that change look like?
 Aligning your personal motivations with your pathways to impact will give you the best chance of success.

 Research has diverse and sometimes surprising impacts.
-Reading about other researchers’ stories from our library of case studies to fire up your imagination.
+Read about other researchers’ stories from our library of case studies to fire up your imagination.

 It’s best to consider impact as an integral part of your research plans right from the start.
 If you are applying for a research grant, consult the funder’s guidance for their specific requirements.

-You can also use our template as a guide to what to include in your RCUK Pathways to Impact, or other impact plan, as you work through the rest of this tool.
+You can also use our template as a guide to what to include in your grant application or project plan, as you work through the rest of this tool.
 Consider the broader and longer term impact of the potential research outcomes beyond the academic community.
 What social impacts could arise from your findings?
 What groups, organisations or individuals may be able to apply your research in practice?

 Whatever the potential impact of your research, there is a wide range of advice and support available both from the University and also other organisations in and around Cambridge.
 Use the links below to find out more: